TheBroMoe/Valgrind_TLB/DESIGN.md

-CMPUT 379: Assignment 3 Design Document

-Mohammad Kebbi; kebbi; 1496572 Zachary Kist; zkist; 1508381

-Your submission must include the DESIGN.md (plain text or markdown format) document addressing how you addressed the implementation requirements in a space and time efficient way and what kinds of tools (and how) you used them togenerate the performance result plots.

-A description of source files:
+# A description of source files:

     * run.sh: Runs valtb379 once taking any and all desired input.
 This is meant to be used as a single-use case for executing valtb379